-The DNA Detectives brought back i4GG 2017 in SAN DIEGO CA December 9 and 10, 2017, 9am to 6pm.
+CeCe Moore and The DNA Detectives brought back i4GG 2017 in SAN DIEGO CA December 9 and 10, 2017, 9am to 6pm.
 The event covered traditional Genetic Genealogy as well as Genetic Genealogy methodologies for unknown parentage.
 Newbie or expert, this was a great opportunity to learn from the cream of the crop.
-The event was held at Sheraton Mission Valley San Diego Hotel 1433 Camino Del Rio South, San Diego, CA. 92108 December 09 – 10, 2017.
+The event was in San Diego, CA. on December 09 – 10, 2017.
+Recording are below.

 CeCe Moore is the genetic genealogy consultant for the PBS hit television series “Finding Your Roots with Henry Louis Gates, Jr.” Her work has also been featured on “20/20” with Barbara Walters, “Genealogy Roadshow”, Nightline”, “Good Morning America”, “Crime Watch Daily”, “Nancy Grace”, “CBS This Morning” and “The Doctors”, as well as being quoted in many online and print publications.
 Her primary focus is promoting genetic genealogy education and sharing positive stories about the power of genetic genealogy through the media.
 CeCe is the founder of The DNA Detectives (including the largest genetic genalogy focused online forum, the DNA Detectives Facebok Page) and co-founder of the Institute for Genetic Genealogy (i4GG).